ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 Using `GroupBy` will also add an `ApiExplorerSettings` attribute on the action with the `GroupName` property set.
 See the `ApiExplorerSettings` section below for more info (which also addresses `IgnoreApi`).

-Take a look at the `Config` parameter to group multiple actions all at once.
+Take a look at the `Configure` method to group multiple actions all at once.

 ### The `ApiExplorerSettings` attribute